Sebas572/MixProxy/README.md

 2. **Configure certificates**:
    * If you are in development mode, this will be configured automatically and you can skip this step.
    * If you have certificates, you must place them in the certs folder.
-The following two files are expected: wildcard.<domain>.crt and wildcard.<domain>.key
+The following two files are expected: wildcard.crt and wildcard.key

 3. **Start the services**:
    After installation, run the following command to start the proxy and the admin panel: